The Best Thrift Stores in Northern Virginia Guide

 12 – Yankey Farms (11812 Bristow Rd, Bristow)

-A fresh market produce farm in the heart of Bristow, Yankey Farms‘s annual Pumpkin Patch will open for the Fall 2025 season daily starting on October 5-October 31, 2025.
+A fresh market produce farm in the heart of Bristow, Yankey Farms‘s annual Pumpkin Patch will open for the Fall 2026 season daily starting in September 26-October 31.
 Activities include pumpkin picking, a Corn maze, hay rides, and a cow train.

 13 – Hollin Farms (1524 Snowden Rd, Delaplane)

 Hollin Farms is a pick-your-own farm just an hour outside of Washington, DC.
-As of September 22, 2025, Hollin Farms currently has pumpkins, gourds, and winter squash available and their website is updated regularly to reflect what’s available.
+In late September, Hollin Farms will likely have pumpkins, gourds, and winter squash available and their website is updated regularly to reflect what’s available.

 14 – Braehead Farm (1130 Tyler St, Fredericksburg)

-Located in Fredericksburg, Braehead Farm sells farm-fresh goods at their market as well as a Fall Festival Weekends on September 27, 2025-October 26, 2025 with pick-your-own pumpkins and sunflowers.
+Located in Fredericksburg, Braehead Farm sells farm-fresh goods at their market as well as a Fall Festival Weekends on the last weekend in September 2026 and every weekend in October 2026 with pick-your-own pumpkins and sunflowers.
 Tickets must be purchased upon entry.

 15 – Stribling Orchard (11587 Poverty Hollow Ln, Markham)

-Also offering opportunities to go apple and peach picking and an onsite market selling kettle corn and wine on the weekends, Stribling Orchard is the perfect place for Fall fun and starts selling pumpkins as of early September 2025.
-Be sure to check out their website regularly for the most recent updates on what’s available!
+Also offering opportunities to go apple and peach picking and an onsite market selling kettle corn and wine on the weekends, Stribling Orchard is the perfect place for Fall fun and likely starts selling pumpkins in September 2026.
+Be sure to check out their website and Facebook page regularly for the most recent updates on what’s available!

 16 – Messick’s Farm Market (6025 Catlett Rd, Bealeton)

-A family-owned market selling local produce and homemade soups as well as fun festivals throughout the year, Messick’s Farm Market includes a Fall Festival with pumpkin picking, a petting zoo, and hayrides from September 20-October 26, 2025.
+A family-owned market selling local produce and homemade soups as well as fun festivals throughout the year, Messick’s Farm Market includes a Fall Festival with pumpkin picking, a petting zoo, and hayrides (with dates yet to be announced on their events calendar).
 It is worth noting that tickets are to be purchased upon entry.

 17 – Hartland Orchard (3064 Hartland Ln, Markham)

 A pick-your-own orchard in the Northern Virginia Wine Country, Hartland Orchard offers several fruit picking opportunities throughout the year!
-Be sure to check out Hartland Orchard’s calendar to see what will be available and when, including pumpkins from September-early November 2025.
+Be sure to check out Hartland Orchard’s calendar to see what will be available and when, including pumpkins from September-November 1, 2026.
 It is worth noting that Hartland Orchard only accepts cash and checks.

 18 – Meadows Farms Nursery & Landscaping (Multiple locations – Annandale, Falls Church, Manassas, Chantilly, Herndon, Stafford, Fredericksburg, Leesburg, & Winchester)